-You can remember when some of the things you bought were outrageously cheap; like gasoline at 25 cents a gallon or first class postage was 3 cents and you could send a letter fast by paying an airmail fee.
+You can remember when some of the things you bought were outrageously cheap; like gasoline at 25 cents a gallon or first-class postage was 3 cents and you could send a letter faster by paying an airmail fee.

-You receive a stream of never-ending mail/phone calls related to Medicare programs, reverse mortgage, how to spend your retirement and AARP.
-Along with copious solicitations from funnel homes and crematoriums, along with burial planning and cemetery plots information.
-If your a male you get inundated with tons of spam related to Viagra and Cialis.
+You receive a stream of never-ending mail/phone calls related to Medicare programs, burial or cemetery plots, reverse mortgage, how to spend your retirement, and AARP.
+Along with copious solicitations from funeral homes and crematoriums.
+If you're a male you get inundated with tons of spam related to Viagra and Cialis.

 You have more hair growing out of your nose and ears than on your head.
-Your eyebrows grow fast enough to comb over you bald head.
+Your eyebrows grow fast enough to comb over your bald head.

 You take so many pills that the EPA has declared your house a biological hazard zone.